 Technology should be used in moderation, with support and interaction from adults and with age appropriate activities.
 It is important that children take part in a balance of different non-screen activities too.
-Children, parents & teachers should be aware of screen time guidelines and the impact too much screen time can have on health & academic performance.
+CYP, parents & teachers should be aware of screen time guidelines and the impact too much screen time may have on health & academic performance.

 In the UK children aged between 5‐16 years spend an average of 2-3 hours per day watching television, 1-3 hours on the internet, 1-2 hour playing video games and over an hour on mobile phones (not talk), a total of 6.3 hours of screen time per day.